A despairing man - Judas, who slipped away from Jesus.

 “And the Word became flesh and dwelt among us, and we have seen his glory, glory as of the only Son from the Father, full of grace and truth” (John 1:14 ESV).

-"Innocent blood"?
-That’s down to you, they said.
+"Innocent blood - what is that to us?", they said.
 Were they blame shifting?
 Had not they hunted Jesus and called for information to lead to his arrest?
-One way or another they would take him.
-Judas saw an opportunity.
+One way or another they intended to take him.
+Judas had seen an opportunity.
 He did not see what it meant.
+By getting them to pay up, it had showed how serious they were.
 When he returned their money he demonstrated that financial gain was not his actual goal there.
-By getting them to pay up, it had showed how serious they were.

-So the unbelieving Jews ended up with a problem.
+So the religious unbelievers ended up with a problem.
 The money came back!
-They actually had a bigger problem so soon to come...
+(They actually had a bigger problem so soon to come... not only the money came back!)

 Then Judas threw the silver coins down in the Temple and went out and hanged himself.
 The leading priests picked up the coins.
 “It wouldn’t be right to put this money in the Temple treasury,” they said, “since it was payment for murder.”
 After some discussion they finally decided to buy the potter’s field, and they made it into a cemetery for foreigners.
 That is why the field is still called the Field of Blood (Matthew 27:5-8 NLT).

 Extraordinary!
 They wanted to keep the Law?
+A serious discussion.
 They knew it was money they had paid for murder.
 For murder?
 Pilate exercised his authority and had Jesus executed.
 But they knew what was really happening - it happened at their behest.
+They had engineered Jesus' execution.
 They may have convinced themselves Jesus was a mere carpenter claiming to be God.
 Under their law a blasphemy deserving death.
 Unless.
 Unless Jesus is God.

-“After conferring together, they used them to buy the potter’s field as a place to bury foreigners.
-For this reason that field has been called the Field of Blood to this day.
-Then was fulfilled what had been spoken through the prophet Jeremiah, “And they took the thirty pieces of silver, the price of the one on whom a price had been set, on whom some of the people of Israel had set a price, and they gave them for the potter’s field, as the Lord commanded me”” (Matthew 27:7-10 NRSVUE).
+Then was fulfilled what had been spoken through the prophet Jeremiah, “And they took the thirty pieces of silver, the price of the one on whom a price had been set, on whom some of the people of Israel had set a price, and they gave them for the potter’s field, as the Lord commanded me”” (Matthew 27:9-10 NRSVUE).
 Matthew wants us to know God's plan was still God's plan.

 A field for a cemetery.
+(Not that it would last long - Rome would lose patience.)
 So the money was valuable.
 Silver.
 Shekels.
 They probably would not use the questionable Roman denarius.

-Those companions were all scattered, but I assume Judas had no reason to scatter when they did.
-I guess he lingered, hoping...
-His hopes were dashed by what he saw and he threw away his life before he knew the truth.
+Those companions were all scattered in fear, but I assume Judas had no reason to scatter when they did.
+I guess he lingered nearby, hoping...
+His hopes of victory were dashed by what he soon saw.
+But, sadly, he threw away his life before he knew the truth.
 In fact, he played a part in God’s actual plan.
 Judas was not liable for the death.
 And, most importantly, Jesus is in the forgiveness business.
 He forgives all who really ask him.

 Here is a clear statement from some years later: “Godly sorrow brings repentance that leads to salvation and leaves no regret, but worldly sorrow brings death.”
 (2 Corinthians 7:10 NIV).
 That may be spiritual death.